AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/titan-basics.md

 need to make sure it is shut down properly rather than just turning off its power.

-<strong>Start up</strong> the console by pressing and releasing the Power switch on
-the face or front edge of the console (lift up the wrist rest on the Sapphire Touch).
+&nbsp;<strong>Start up</strong> the console by pressing and releasing the Power switch on the face or front edge of the console (lift up the wrist rest on the Sapphire Touch).
 The console display(s) should come alive.
 The console takes up to 1 min 30 seconds to start up.

-<strong>Shut down</strong> the console by pressing and releasing the Power switch
+&nbsp;<strong>Shut down</strong> the console by pressing and releasing the Power switch again.
-again.
 The console will perform a controlled shutdown.
 Wait until the Power light has gone off (about 30 seconds) before you disconnect power from the console.